pyscript/polyscript/docs/README.md

 `polyscript` adds a functionality called `XWorker` to all of the interpreters it offers, which works in each language the way `Worker` does in JavaScript.

-In each Interpreter, `XWorker` is either global reference or an import (i.e.`from xworker import XWorker` in *Python* case) module's utility, with a counter `xworker` (lower case) global reference, or an import (i.e.`from xworker import xworker` in *Python* case) module's utility, within the worker code.
+In each Interpreter, `XWorker` is either global reference or an import (i.e.`from polyscript import XWorker` in *Python* case) module's utility, with a counter `xworker` (lower case) global reference, or an import (i.e.`from polyscript import xworker` in *Python* case) module's utility, within the worker code.

 In short, the `XWorker` utility is to help, without much thinking, to run any desired interpreter out of a *Worker*, enabling extra features on the *worker*'s code side.